MediaComem/biopocket/src/docs/GIT-WORKFLOW.md

   line with "Fix", "Add", "Change" instead of "Fixed", "Added", "Changed".

-  This matches the convention that Git itself whenever it creates a commit on your behalf.
+  This matches the convention that Git itself uses whenever it creates a commit on your behalf.
 * Leave the second line blank.
-* Line-break the commit message (to make the commit message readable without having to scroll horizontally in some tools).
+* Line-break the commit message to 72 characters

+  This will make the commit message much easier to read in tools like `git log` and `gitk` which do not auto-wrap.
-* List the IDs of [Taiga]({{{ links.taiga }}}) tickets.
 * Some commits may only have a summary line because no further explanation is necessary:

   `Fix typo in introduction to user guide`
+* List the IDs of [Taiga]({{{ links.taiga }}}) tickets.

 ### Don't